alvg77/Inster/README.md

 How to install
   * Be sure you have python installed
+  * Create a virtual environment and download the app in the same dorectory as the environment
-  * Run this command: pip install -r requirements.txt
+  * Run: \pip install -r requirements.txt\ in the terminal